Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 • Neurological symptoms (rare): May include seizures, behavioral changes, etc.

-• Diagnosis in the chronic phase is more challenging, and symptoms may appear intermittently or be confused with other diseases.
+• Diagnosis of the chronic phase is more challenging, and symptoms may appear intermittently or be confused with other diseases.

-Diagnosis (Diagnosis - How to test for lyme in dogs)
+Diagnosis - How to test for lyme in dogs

 Tashikin® Canine Lyme Disease Test